julianhyde/share/blog/_drafts/agg.md

 [[MOREL-24](https://github.com/julianhyde/morel/issues/24)], rather
 than the old `as` syntax used in morel-0.2.)

 The key extractor (`e.deptno`) and argument extractor (`e.sal`) are not functions but expressions that are evaluated in the environment of the current row (the variable `e` holds current member of the `emps` relation).
 Expressions are as powerful as functions but are more concise.

-The aggregate function is a function - or, in fact, an expression that yields a function.
+The aggregate function is a function - or, more precisely, an expression that yields a function.
 In this case, we use the constant `sum`, which is a built-in function value of type `int list -> int`.

-The following example illustrates several complexities:
+Here is another example:

 ```sml
 from e in emps,